 The Construction Industry Scheme (CIS) is run by HM Revenue and Customs (HMRC).

-Under the scheme, contractors deduct tax from subcontractors' payments and pay the tax to HMRC.
-HMRC tells contractors the rate of tax to deduct.
+Under the scheme, contractors deduct money from subcontractors' payments and pass it to HMRC.
+HMRC tells contractors the deduction rates.

 CIS tax rates

 You can find the CIS tax rates on GOV.UK.
 Currently, most subcontractors are taxed at a rate of 20%.
 Subcontractors who are unregistered are taxed at 30%.

 The CITB levy is calculated on payments to:

 - CIS subcontractors from whom you make CIS deductions (or 'pay net').
 These include labour-only and supply and fit subcontractors.